CharlieHesuda/XAML-/Brush-Names.md

-Sometimes you may want to use the toolkit's brushs directly in your XAML.
+Sometimes you may want to use the toolkit's brushes directly in your XAML.
 Typically you'll use them as dynamic resources, so they update with the current material palette.

 # Palette Brush Names

-## Primary Colour
+## Primary Color

 * PrimaryHueLightBrush
 * PrimaryHueLightForegroundBrush